bj-study/CAB203-Discrete-Structures/CAB203 - Discrete Structures.md

 We can then say a string over $\Sigma$ is a sequence of symbols in $\Sigma$.
 - We sometimes call these strings words
 - Starting from left where the first index is 1, $x_j$ will refer to the $j$th symbol in $x$
-- The length of a string isd the number of symbols in the sequence
+- The length of a string is the number of symbols in the sequence
 - A string of length 0 is called an empty string.
 We denote this with the $\varepsilon$ symbol.
 - The set $\Sigma^{*}$ (the Kleene star) is the set of all strings over $\Sigma$ of any length